 5 Visualize and communicate data

 After you have applied the analysis techniques to the data, there is one last important step.
-You still need to communicate the results of your analysis and explain them in an understandable way to others who don't have the same analysis skills, if any.
+You still need to communicate the results of your analysis and explain them in an understandable way to others who don't have the same or even any analysis skills.
 To do this, you visualize the data and create appropriate charts, graphs, presentations, reports or interactive dashboards that visually support your findings.

-1 Programming skills
+1 Programming knowledge

 2 Databases and their languages